-Jatheon is an enterprise information archiving solution that has been in business since 2004.
+Jatheon is an enterprise information archiving vendor that has been in business since 2004.
 It lets you archive email, social media, calls, texts, IM and voice messages.

 Praised for its advanced search, smooth import of legacy data, and robust export functionalities, Jatheon specializes in archiving solutions for education, government and healthcare.

-Jatheon can be deployed as both on-premise and cloud solution.
+Jatheon can be deployed as an on-premise, cloud and virtual solution solution.
 The on-premise solution, Jatheon Archiving Suite, boasts advanced search capabilities, handling of large exports, and enterprise-grade hardware configuration.
 An added benefit is free hardware refreshment every 4 years, as well as reliable cloud backup and 24/7 tech support.
 Here’s a quick overview of its flagship features:

 On the other hand, Jatheon’s cloud-based solution, Jatheon Cloud, comes with an easy-to-use interface that doesn’t require users to have a technical background to be able to use the platform to its full potential.
 Besides, Jatheon Cloud has been commended for advanced, proximity, and fuzzy search options, as well as export and bottomless storage.
 Here’s how you can use Jatheon to fix your email management:

 As for its downsides, Jatheon lacks encrypted backup, as well as the ability to redact sensitive data.
 Plus, its social media archiving doesn’t come as a standalone solution.

 Storage and pricing: Jatheon has 6 appliance models ranging from 6 to 96TB.
 Prices start at approximately $3000 per terabyte with discounts for longer prepaid periods.
 Jatheon Cloud starts at $2 per user per month if prepaid for four years.

 What users like about Barracuda is that it offers a set of complementary services, such as network and application security, firewalls, email security and data backup.
 Add this to its archiving capabilities, it’s easy to see why Barracuda is among the leading solutions in the market.